34 Industrial Revolution inventions that changed the world forever

 By 1812, between 4 and 5 million mules were in use, but Crompton received no royalties for the invention.
 The principles of his design continued to be used until the early 1980s.

 In 1784, Henry Cort developed a method of converting pig iron into wrought iron by heating it and frequently stirring it in the presence of oxidizing substances.
 It was, at the time, the first method that allowed wrought iron to be produced on a large scale.

-Cort had saved a large amount of capital during his 10-year service in the Royal Navy.
-With this money had bought an ironworks near Portsmouth in 1775.
+Cort had saved much capital during his 10-year service in the Royal Navy and with this money had bought an ironworks near Portsmouth in 1775.